yokawasa/azure-serverless-video-analytics/docs/HOW-TO-DEPLOY.md

 Sign up for `the Text Analytics API` in the Azure Portal
 - [How to sign up for Text Analytics API](https://docs.microsoft.com/ja-jp/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-signup)

-Retrieve API key in the Azure Portal.
+Retrieve API key and API region/location name in the Azure Portal.
 The key is used in later steps

 ### 11. Edit videoanalytics.conf